Skip to main content

 Overview

-We’ve added a 2-Step Verification authentication option so that Pipeliner Subscription Administrators can choose to enhance the security around logging in to Pipeliner by ensuring users need to enter a verification code in addition to their username and password.
+Pipeliner Subscription Administrators can choose to enhance the security around logging in to Pipeliner by ensuring users need to enter a verification code in addition to their username and password by enabling 2-Step Verification and can, if required, make this mandatory for all users.
 Users can also choose to enable this option for themselves in their Account Settings.

-We’ve also enabled new options for Single Sign-On using OIDC via Microsoft or Google accounts.
+There are also options for Single Sign-On using OIDC via Microsoft or Google accounts.

 Definitions